WordPress/openverse/README.md

 ### Description of subprojects

-- **openverse_api**: a Django Rest Framework API server For a full description of its capabilities, please see the [browsable documentation](https://api.openverse.engineering).
+- **api/**: a Django Rest Framework API server
+  For a full description of its capabilities, please see the [browsable documentation](https://api.openverse.engineering).
-- **ingestion_server**: a service for downloading and indexing search data once it has been prepared by the Openverse Catalog
+- **ingestion_server/**: a service for downloading and indexing search data once it has been prepared by the Openverse Catalog
-- **analytics**: a Falcon REST API for collecting usage data
+- **analytics/**: a Falcon REST API for collecting usage data

 ## Troubleshooting